 The Community Health Access and Rural Transformation (CHART) Model tests whether aligned financial incentives, increased operational flexibility and robust technical support can assist rural health care providers’ capacity to implement an effective redesign of their health care delivery system.
 The CMS Innovation Center evaluates the impact of the CHART Model on Medicare and Medicaid expenditures, access to care, quality of care and health outcomes.

 To assist rural communities overcome challenges and build on previous successes, HHSC partnered with a limited number of rural Texas hospitals to apply for the CHART Model funding opportunity for the Community Transformation Track.

-On September 10, 2021, CMS announced HHSC is one of four Lead Organizations selected for the Community Transformation Track federal funding opportunity.
-As the Lead Organization, HHSC will be responsible for driving health care delivery system redesign by leading the development and implementation of Transformation Plans as well as convening and engaging the Advisory Council.
+On Sept.
+10, 2021, CMS announced HHSC is among four Lead Organizations selected for the Community Transformation Track federal funding opportunity.
+As the Lead Organization, HHSC is responsible for driving a health care delivery system redesign by leading the development and implementation of transformation plans, as well as convening and an Advisory Council.